raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

   //=> Myfast brown fox jumped over the lazy dog
 {% endhighlight %}

-To fix that, we have to borrow some of what we learned about prepending.
+Our `append` methods are applying each edit all over again.
+To fix that, we have to modify our algorithm to pay attention to whether edits already exist in a buffer or edit's history.
 First, let's upgrade our edits and give them a `guid` we can use to identify them, as well as a set of the guids of the edits that came before them:

 {% highlight javascript %}
 let GUID = () => {